 (f) evaluating the implementation of the strategy.

-4. Where local action groups carry out tasks not covered by paragraph 3 that fall under the responsibility of the managing authority, or of the paying agency where the EAFRD is selected as a Lead Fund, those local action groups shall be identified by the managing authority as intermediate bodies in accordance with the Fund-specific rules.
+4. Where local action groups carry out tasks not covered by paragraph 3 that fall under the responsibility of the managing authority, or of the paying agency where the EAFRD is selected as a Lead Fund, these local action groups shall be identified by the managing authority as intermediate bodies in accordance with the Fund-specific rules.

-5. The local action group may be a beneficiary and may implement operations in accordance with the strategy, ensuring the principle of separation of functions is respected.
+5. The local action group may be a beneficiary and may implement operations in accordance with the strategy, provided that the local action group ensures that the principle of separation of functions is respected.

 Article 34 Support from Funds for community-led local development